manuGil/lecture-notes/git-notes.md

 $ git diff commit-id count-lines.py # [use ID for first commit]
 $ git diff commit-id HEAD count-lines.py # [use ID for first commit]
 ```
-> Wrap up this section by showing an illustration of the git history tree
+> Wrap up this section by showing an illustration of the git history tree [slide 12]

 ### 7. REVERTING CHANGES [9 min]